firstbirdtech/api-docs/source/includes/_files.md

 # Files

-Files are managed via the endpoints described below and are used in various places in Employee Referrals (e.g. Job Brandings).
+Files are managed via the endpoints described below and are used in various places throughout the Employee Referrals application (e.g. Job Brandings).
 Wherever you need to specify a file, you always reference them by their Id.

 ## Upload a File: Binary